agorapulse/grails-recurly/README.md

 Implementing handler is a **VERY SIMPLE** process.
 All you have to do is:

-1. Create a service, ex. _RecurlyWebHookService_
+1. Create a service named _RecurlyWebHookService_

 2. Implement the interface _RecurlyWebHookListener_ by adding all the interface methods (your IDE will do that for you :) )